Date of Degree

 bubbly jet, multiphase flow, surface jet

 viii, 61 pages

 Copyright 2013 Matias Nicholas Perret

 Perret, Matias Nicholas.
 "Experimental measurements of a two phase surface jet."
-Master's thesis, University of Iowa, 2013.
+MS (Master of Science) thesis, University of Iowa, 2013.